MaureenZOU/ICLR_Playground/README.md

 * Fact of submission statistics
 * Intuitive Myths of Submission : )
-* Powered by [FIND](), we support fetching the top related articals given keywords together with the ratings.
+* Powered by [FIND](), we support fetching the top related articles given keywords together with the ratings.
-* Powered by [GPT4](), we support rating by abstract and tittle with in context learning capability.

 ## Statistics
 Until **Dec.30.2023**, we get the following statistics: